Nick Madrigal Player Props: Cubs vs. Athletics

 Athletics Pitching Rankings

-- The Athletics have the last-ranked team ERA across all MLB pitching staffs (7.60).
+- The Athletics' 7.74 team ERA ranks last among all MLB pitching staffs.

-- Athletics pitchers combine to surrender 31 total home runs at a clip of 1.9 per game (most in the league).
+- The Athletics allow the most home runs in baseball (33 total, 1.9 per game).

-- Muller makes the start for the Athletics, his fourth of the season.
-He is 0-0 with a 5.52 ERA and 11 strikeouts in 14 2/3 innings pitched.
+- Waldichuk makes the start for the Athletics, his fourth of the season.
+He is 0-2 with a 10.20 ERA and 11 strikeouts in 15 2/3 innings pitched.

-- In his last outing on Tuesday against the Baltimore Orioles, the lefty tossed four innings, allowing six earned runs while surrendering seven hits.
+- The left-hander's most recent appearance came on Wednesday against the Baltimore Orioles, when he tossed 6 1/3 innings, surrendering three earned runs while allowing five hits.

-- The 25-year-old has amassed an ERA of 5.52, with 6.7 strikeouts per nine innings, in three games this season.
-Opponents are batting .263 against him.
+- The 25-year-old has amassed an ERA of 10.20, with 6.6 strikeouts per nine innings, in three games this season.
+Opponents are hitting .344 against him.

 © 2023 Data Skrive.
 All rights reserved.